Three Dollar Bill, Y'all: Music and lyrics

 Despite the success of live performances of the band's cover of George Michael's song "Faith", Robinson was opposed to recording the cover, and tried to persuade the band not to play it on the album.
 However, the final recording, which incorporated heavier guitar playing and drumming, as well as DJ scratching, impressed Robinson.
 Robinson also bonded with Borland, who Robinson perceived as not taking the band seriously.

-The alternative metal band Tool provided a strong influence in shaping the album's sound, particularly in the song "Nobody Loves Me", which contains a breakdown in which Durst copied the singing of Maynard James Keenan and the intro which has elements of Undertow hidden track "Disgustipated".
+American rock band Tool provided a strong influence in shaping the album's sound, particularly in the song "Nobody Loves Me", which contains a breakdown in which Durst copied the singing of Maynard James Keenan and the intro which has elements of Undertow hidden track "Disgustipated".
 Durst said "Nobody Loves Me" is about his mother: "When my mom used to ground me and I got upset, she'd say, 'Oh, nobody loves me.
 I'm going to go eat worms.'
 So it was like this saying that I used to get pounded with by my mother.
 She had this little cross-snitch on the wall that said 'Nobody loves me.
 Everybody hates me.
 I think I'll go eat worms.'
 Here's how I look at it: since nobody loves me, I don't owe you a thing."

 "Indigo Flow", named after the studio Three Dollar Bill, Y'all was recorded in (Indigo Ranch Studio), was Limp Bizkit's gratitude toward those who helped the band get a record deal and make music professionally.

 The completed album featured an abrasive, angry sound which Borland later stated was part of Limp Bizkit's plan to get noticed.
 "The best way to get our message across is through shock value.
 That's what grabs people [...] getting people to react by showing something negative, hoping something positive will come out of it.
 Trying to stay in reality."
-Three Dollar Bill, Y'all has been described as rap metal, nu metal, and rapcore.
+Three Dollar Bill, Y'all has been described as nu metal, rap metal, and rapcore.